gautampatel30/home-assignment/README.md

 ## Assignment Instructions

 ### Frontend

+Your goal is to build a fully interactive, reusable, and modular component that displays data fetched from a server with added functionalities.

+1. Data Fetching & Error Handling
+- Fetch data from the backend API and handle loading, error states, and retries.

+2. Multiple Display Modes
+- Implement two variants: horizontal and vertical display modes.
+- Add a toggle button to switch between the display modes dynamically.

+3. Sorting & Filtering
+- Allow sorting by at least one column (e.g., alphabetically or numerically).
+- Provide a basic filtering feature that lets users search within the displayed data.

+4. Pagination
+- If the fetched dataset is large, paginate results with a “Next” and “Previous” button.
+- Allow setting page size (e.g., 5, 10, 20 items per page).

+5. Testing
+- Write unit tests for at least one React hook and one core function in the component using Jest and React Testing Library.

 Your goal is to write a reusable, modular component that displays some data that is fetched from a server.

 This `DisplayComponent` should have two variants, one that displays data horizontally, one that displays data vertically.
 How you display the data is entirely up to you.

-Please follow React best practices, use hooks where it makes sense, handle errors gracefully, comment liberally, etc.

-Commits are free so commit early and often!
+Please follow React best practices, use hooks where it makes sense, handle errors gracefully, comment liberally, etc. Commits are free so commit early and often!

 ### DevOps/CI-CD